Edmonton Indian Residential School

 Negative reports and “harmful stories” about Edmonton IRS abounded, but for a long time, church officials maintained that they were exaggerated or false.
 Then, E.F.
 Stotesbury, a missionary from Saskatchewan, reported to church officials his suspicion that the school’s minister, James C. Ludford, was sexually abusing students.
 On September 28, 1960, Ludford was convicted on charges of gross indecency and received a one-year suspended sentence with psychiatric treatment.
 The next month, Stotesbury brought further reports of sexual misconduct, this time among the students, to the attention of church authorities.
-Shaken by the revelations, Superintendent of Missions Etude declared that staff incompetence at the school was beyond comprehension, the church was losing the confidence of Native peoples, and that they were becoming the laughing stock of their Catholic counterparts.
+Shaken by the revelations, Superintendent of Missions Etude declared that staff incompetence at the school was beyond comprehension, the church was losing the confidence of Indigenous peoples, and that they were becoming the laughing stock of their Catholic counterparts.
 He concluded, “It is now apparent that our Indian people knew of this situation long before the church was aware of it.”

 The Cemetery at Edmonton IRS

-Around 1946, the Indian Affairs Branch asked for space on the school property to establish a small graveyard to bury Aboriginal and Inuit individuals who had passed away at the nearby Camsell Hospital and whose northern homes were considered too distant for their return for burial.
+Around 1946, the Indian Affairs Branch asked for space on the school property to establish a small graveyard to bury First Nation and Inuit individuals who had passed away at the nearby Camsell Hospital and whose northern homes were considered too distant for their return for burial.
 In 1965, the Edmonton Indian Agency Superintendent clarified that deceased individuals from Alberta and the Northwest Territories, whose families could not pay for their return home, had been buried in the cemetery.